Karen StolleyProfessor of Spanish

 Professor Karen Stolley, who came to Emory in 1992, received her Ph.D. in Spanish from Yale University and her B.A. in Spanish and French, summa cum laude, from Middlebury College.
 She spent a year as a Rotary Fellow in Tucumán, Argentina and received a Fulbright Fellowship to study at the Universidad de los Andes in Bogotá, Colombia.
 Prior to coming to Emory, Professor Stolley taught at Vassar College; she has also taught at the Middlebury Summer Spanish Language School and as visiting faculty at the University of Pennsylvania.

 At Emory Professor Stolley teaches graduate and undergraduate courses in colonial and eighteenth-century Spanish American and transatlantic literary and cultural studies; she is also a member of the graduate faculty in History.
 Recent graduate seminars include: Nature in the New World; Mestizajes; The Transatlantic Epistolary (co-taught with Professor Hazel Gold); Sor Juana Inés de la Cruz: Problems of the Colonial Baroque; (Re) Considering the Hispanic Eighteenth Century; and Themes and Approaches in Latin American History (co-taught with Professors Yanna Yannakakis and Javier Villa-Flores).
-At the undergraduate level Professor Stolley teaches a Freshman Seminar on Citizenship and Belonging in the Hispanic World, as well as intermediate and advanced-level courses on Latin American literary and cultural production.
-She was awarded the 2013 George P. Cuttino Award for Excellence in Mentoring.
+At the undergraduate level Professor Stolley teaches a Freshman Seminar on Citizenship and Belonging in the Hispanic World, as well as intermediate and advanced-level courses on Latin American literary and cultural production and on Narrative Medicine in the Spanish-speaking world.

-Professor Stolley serves on the editorial board of Dieciocho and SVEC (Studies in Voltaire and the Eighteenth Century).
-She is a member of the Board of Trustees of Middlebury College and the Board of Advisors of the Middlebury Institute for International Studies in Monterey, CA.
+Professor Stolley serves on the editorial board of Dieciocho and OSE (Oxford Studies in the Enlightenment).
+She is a former member of the Board of Trustees of Middlebury College and the Board of Advisors of the Middlebury Institute for International Studies in Monterey, CA.

 Scholarly Interests